szerrade-uw/Cropbox.jl/docs/src/tutorials/gdd.md

 end
 ```

 We have declared all the necessary variables for `GrowingDegreeDay`.

+### Creating Mix-Ins

 Now let's address the issue of the missing temperature values.
 We will make a new system that will provide the missing temperature data we need for simulating `GrowingDegreeDay`.
 We will call this system `Temperature`.
 The purpose of `Temperature` will be to obtain a time series of daily average temperature values from an external data source.